webmeshproj/webmesh/README.md

 ## Roadmap

 - [ ] Add Darwin Support.
 It's mostly there and just needs bindings to `ifconfig` for managing system firewall rules.
 - [ ] Add Windows Support.
 Same as Darwin, but with bindings to `netsh`.
+Most use cases on Windows will also involve SYSTEM level services to provide interface management.
 - [ ] Potential SaaS offering for those who don't want to run their own controllers or have a simple off-site backup of the mesh state.
 - [ ] Ability to peer with other meshes.
 This would allow for a mesh to be split into multiple smaller meshes that can still communicate with each other.